Frequently asked questions

 There are flights from Quito (stop over in Guayaquil) and Guayaquil to the airports of Baltra or San Cristobal, where your cruise will begin.
 Your flight will take 30 minutes to get from Quito to Guayaquil and about one hour and a half from Guayaquil to Galapagos.
 Flights to Galapagos are generally scheduled in the morning; return flights around noon.
 Galapagos (GMT -6) has -1 hour time difference to mainland Ecuador (GMT -5).

-- At the counter you also have to pay the Galapagos National Park entrance fee in cash.
-There are no ATMs at the arrival airports.
+At the counter you also have to pay the Galapagos National Park entrance fee in cash.
+There are no ATMs in this section of the arrival airports.

 The shuttle-buses from Baltra airport (Galapagos) to the docks charge an additional US$ 5 tax (one-way) to Tame passengers since January 14, 2016.
 This extra fee does NOT apply to Avianca and LAN Airlines.
 We use Avianca Airlines for all ATC yachts.
 When flying with Tame Airlines ATC can prepay the shuttle-bus cost.
 Otherwise Tame passengers have to pay in cash at the Ecogal-desk upon arrival at Baltra.